h-griffin/elephant-demo/README.md

         - mkdir -p static
         - python manage.py collectstatic --noinput
 ```
-should create folder static so that it can run collect static files
+this should create folder static so that it can run collect static files

 > $ heroku run bash
 running inside of container